thePatonSystem/thePatonSystem.github.io/README.md

 # Canonical Definition

 The Paton System is a pre-theoretical admissibility framework that determines whether a model, description, or explanation is structurally permitted to operate before equations, optimisation, or prediction are applied.

+It evaluates structural permission prior to theory construction.

 ---